KustoszApp/docs/source/configuration/installer.md

 ## `use_postgres`

 When `true`, installer will install system packages required to build psycopg2 (Python PostgreSQL driver), as well as psycopg2 itself in Kustosz virtual environment.
-This preapres your system to use Kustosz with PostgreSQL database.
+This prepares your system to use Kustosz with PostgreSQL database.

 Note that installer will **not** install Postgres itself, will not create Postgres database and will not configure Kustosz to connect with Postgres.
 Postgres configuration must be done manually.